 Whilst there is no national rules for when local authorities charge for domiciliary care services (unlike means testing for care in a care home), most English local; authorities are now following the same guidelines as laid down for paying for residential care as detailed by the Care Act.

-So as the current weekly rate (2021/2) for Guaranteed Pension credit for a single person is £173..75 this currently gives a protected weekly amount of income of £216.43 (2021/2) (without any allowances being made for extra necessary expenditure or disability).
+So as the current weekly rate for Guaranteed Pension credit in 2022-23 for a single person is £182.60, this currently gives a protected weekly amount of income of £228.25 (2022-23) (without any allowances being made for extra necessary expenditure or disability).

-Step 3: If your income exceeds this protected amount, they expect you to pay a percentage of this difference towards the cost of the care provided (or it reduces the amount of any direct payment or personal budget awarded).
+Step 3: If you income exceeds this protected amount, they expect you to pay a % of this difference towards the cost of the care provided (or it reduces the amount of any direct payment or personal budget awarded).

 Please note: This is only a description of how local authorities assess your means in England.
 Different rules may apply in Scotland or Wales

-Should you be fortunate enough to have a considerable sum, one option is to consider purchasing an immediate needs annuity or care fees funding plan.
+Should you be fortunate enough to have sufficient savings, one option which many people look at is to purchase an immediate needs care fees funding plan or annuity.

-If, you don't already have sufficient money, providing you are a homeowner you could consider releasing some equity from your home to provide the necessary funds.
-To find out more information about equity release visit equity release.
+If, however, you no longer have sufficient money to continue paying for care or to buy a care fees annuity, providing you are a homeowner, you may be able to consider releasing some equity from your home to provide the necessary funds.

 Head Office Address: